-If you were a kid or teenager growing up in the '90s, you might remember a movie called 'Shazaam’ with popular television comedian Sinbad playing the principle role of a genie.
-As the plot goes, two children (a pre-teen boy and his younger sister) find a genie in a lamp and decide to use their wishes to restore love to their single father's life.
-It is a comedic tale involving the genie and children who use their three wishes for domestic activities, often failing comically.
+If you were a kid or teenager growing up in the 90s, you might remember a movie called 'Shazaam,' with popular television comedian Sinbad playing the principle role as a genie.
+As the plot goes, a pre-teen boy and his younger sister find a genie in a lamp and decide to use their three wishes to restore love to their single father's life.
+It is a comedic tale, involving instances of tomfoolery, such as when the children use some wishes for domestic activities, often failing comically.
 The culmination of the movie takes place at a pool party related to the father's work in which the children successfully use their final wish to make their father happy.
 What a marvelously cheesy ending!

 You can scramble the Internet and old video stores nationwide, but you will not find any proof that there ever was a movie named 'Shazaam' with Sinbad playing a genie.
 If you are at all dismayed by this fact, you are not the only one.

-An ever-growing number of confused '90s kids have flocked to the Internet to adamantly insist that there was indeed a movie called 'Shazam,' and Sinbad was definitely in it.
-Just peruse the countless threads about it online, and you will find that there are hundreds of people who can provide their own accounts of having seen the movie.
+An ever-growing number of confused 90's kids have flocked to the Internet to adamantly insist that there was, indeed, a movie called 'Shazam,' and Sinbad was definitely in it.
+Just peruse the countless threads about it on the website Reddit and you will find that there are hundreds of people who can provide their own accounts of having seen the movie.
 Most people agree that the movie was released in 1994 and concur with the supposed movie plot described above.

 How is it that so many different people can all recall specific details of a movie that does not exist?
-The 'Shazaam' case has come to be known as a famous example of the "Mandela Effect," a term coined by author and researcher of the paranormal, Fiona Broome, creator of mandelaeffect.com, which is defined as “a collective misremembering of a fact or event."
+The 'Shazaam' case has come to be known as a famous example of the "Mandela Effect," a term coined by author and researcher of the paranormal, Fiona Broome, creator of mandelaeffect.com.
+She defines it, simply, as “a collective misremembering of a fact or event."

-The name “Mandela Effect” came from the most famous case of the Mandela Effect involving the shocking amount of people who believe that former South African President Nelson Mandela died while in prison, when the truth holds that he was released in 1990 and died in 2013.
+The name “Mandela Effect" comes from the most famous case of the Mandela Effect, involving the shocking amount of people who believe that former South African President Nelson Mandela died while in prison, when the truth holds that he was actually released in 1990 and died in 2013.

 Another famous example of the Mandela Effect is the common misremembering of the Bible verse Isaiah 11:6.
-A large amount of people, including many priests who were interviewed, will swear that the verse reads “The lion also shall dwell with the lamb...” but pull out your trusty Bible and the correct verse is “The wolf also shall dwell with the lamb."
+A large number of people, including many priests who were interviewed, swear that the verse reads, “The lion also shall dwell with the lamb."
+But, pull out your trusty Bible and you will see that the correct verse is, “The wolf also shall dwell with the lamb."
 This verse discrepancy makes many Christians uneasy because the protective image of a lion is replaced with the crafty and destructive image of a wolf.
 Some even believe that the verse change is a sign of the existence of the antichrist.

-There is even scene in the 1941 movie 'Sergeant York' in which the character Gracie walks past an old man in a rocking chair who recites the Bible verse using the lion, which has many people firmly insisting that the correct version includes a lion, but that something in recent history has caused it to be changed.
+There is even scene in the 1941 movie 'Sergeant York' in which the character Gracie walks past an old man in a rocking chair reciting the Bible verse using the lion.
+This has many people firmly insisting that the correct version includes a lion, but that something in recent history has caused it to be changed.

 Some examples of smaller instances of the Mandela Effect are the common misrememberings of the name of the classic animated TV show, “Berenstain Bears" (most people remember it as “Berenstein Bears"), the existence of a dash in the brand name “KitKat" (there has never been one), and other misspellings of logos.

-Many conspirators believe that the Mandela Effect is the result of a jump between parallel universes in which slightly different alternate realities exist, but Snopes.com, a famous reference website dedicated to documenting and debunking urban legends, has offered some more logical explanations for instances of the Mandela Effect.
+Many conspirators believe that the Mandela Effect is the result of a jump between parallel universes, in which slightly different alternate realities exist.
+However, Snopes.com, a famous reference website dedicated to documenting and debunking urban legends, has offered some more logical explanations for instances of the Mandela Effect.

 “A leading psychological theory holds that memory is constructive, not reproductive," Snopes says, “— i.e., the brain builds memories out of various bits and pieces of information on the fly as opposed to playing them back like a recording.
 Memories aren't pure.
 They can be distorted by any number of factors, including bias, association, imagination, and peer pressure."

 So what about 'Shazaam'?
-A reasonable explanation is that people are simply mistaking it with the 1996 movie 'Kazaam’ in which Shaquille O'Neal plays a genie and helps a teenage boy who happens to have a single mother (similar to how the children in the alleged 'Shazaam' had a single father).
+A reasonable explanation is that people are simply mistaking it with the 1996 movie 'Kazaam,' in which Shaquille O'Neal plays a genie and appears to a teenage boy, who just so happens to have a single mother (similar to how the children in the alleged 'Shazaam' had a single father).

 Additionally, other shows and movies at the time could further muddle people's memories.
-There was a movie called 'Legend of the Seven Seas’ with a character named Sinbad the Sailor and a Hannah Barbera cartoon called 'Shazzan' about the adventures of a genie and the two children (a teenaged boy and girl) who released him.
+There was a movie called 'Legend of the Seven Seas' featuring a character named Sinbad the Sailor, and a Hannah Barbera cartoon called 'Shazzan' about the adventures of a genie and the two children—a teenaged boy and girl—who released him.

-There was even a sketch in the wildly popular Nickelodeon show “All That" about a foreign exchange student dressed in genie-esque garb, and who was the actor?
+There was even a sketch in the wildly popular Nickelodeon show “All That" about a foreign exchange student who was dressed in genie-like garb.
+And who was the actor?
 You guessed it...Sinbad!
-It seems perfectly reasonable that all of these similar media products could easily mix together after a certain amount of time, causing mis-memory that has been perpetuated by all of the hype on the Internet.
+It seems perfectly reasonable to assume that all of these similar media could easily mix together after a certain amount of time, causing misremembering that has been further perpetuated by all of the hype on the Internet.

-Another explanation that can be layered on top is the idea of 'memory conformity,' which states that people can remember events that they were told about or that were described to them as if they had experienced those events.
+Another explanation that can be layered on top is the idea of "memory conformity," which states that people can remember events that they were told about or that were described to them as if they had experienced those events themselves.
 In this way, many people may agree that they remember something that happened simply because someone else said it was so.

-This may be a perfectly acceptable and scientifically logical explanation for the strange occurrence, but the plot thickens.
-When the theory was presented that people were simply mistaking the movie 'Shazaam' for 'Kazaam' and the like, the people who claimed to remember 'Shazaam' pushed back, vehemently claiming that they were well aware of Shaq's movie 'Kazaam’ and were certain that 'Shazaam' was a separate movie that preceded it.
-One woman named Meredith who was interviewed on the subject claimed:
+This may be a perfectly acceptable and scientifically logical explanation for this strange occurrence...but the plot thickens.
+When the theory was presented that the public was simply mistaking the movie 'Shazaam' for 'Kazaam' and other media, those who claimed to remember 'Shazaam' pushed back, vehemently claiming that they were well aware of Shaq's movie 'Kazaam' but were certain that 'Shazaam' was a separate movie that preceded it.
+One woman named Meredith who was interviewed on the subject claimed this:

 “I remember thinking Shaq's 'Kazaam' was a rip-off or a revamp of a failed first run, like how the 1991 film 'Buffy the Vampire Slayer' bombed but the late '90s TV reboot was a sensation...I am one of several people who specifically never saw 'Kazaam' because it looked ridiculous to rip off 'Shazaam' just a few years after it had been released.

-Additionally, there was a reference to 'Shazaam' on a TV show called 'A Different World' (1987-1993) in which Sinbad played Coach Walker Oates.
-In this scene (appearing in season 5 episode 13) the character Freddie is trying to hide a scarf with the initials “SZ” on it that she is making for her boyfriend, Shazza Zulu, from her friends, but when they discover it and ask what “SZ" stands for, she responds that it “could be for someone who loves Shazaam."So do you think the Sinbad movie is real or an urban legend?
+Perhaps most cryptically of all, there seems to have been a reference to 'Shazaam' on a TV show called 'A Different World' (1987-1993) in which the comedian Sinbad played Coach Walker Oates.
+In this scene (appearing in season 5 episode 13), the character Freddie is trying to hide a scarf she is making for her boyfriend Shazza Zulu–one with the initials “SZ" on it—from her friends; but, when they discover it and ask what “SZ" stands for, she responds that it “could be for someone who loves Shazaam."So, do you think 'Shazaam' is real or an urban legend?